Fedwa Misk

 Fedwa Misk is a Moroccan writer, former journalist, feminist, and women's rights activist.
 She participated in the 2011 February 20 Movement and subsequently opened an online magazine with the aim of promoting discussion about women in Morocco.
 Misk's publication Qandisha featured several high-profile stories and was targeted by hackers twice.
 She has been working as a writer for many newspapers and broadcaster of Diwane, a literary radio programme.
-In 2021, she published a, "Nos mères" (Our mothers), a play about transmission between women and its impact on feminism.
+In 2021, she published "Nos mères" (Our mothers), a play about transmission between women and its impact on feminism.

 Career

 Misk attended six years of medical school and has worked as a freelance writer for Moroccan and foreign newspapers.
 As a journalist, she has been employed by the Le Courrier de l'Atlas newspaper focusing on articles about cultural events, interviews and portrait pieces.
 Misk also runs a literary café.
 In 2011, she participated in demonstrations by the February 20 Movement during the Arab Spring against corruption, lack of freedom and injustice by the Moroccan regime.
 She has been blogging for many years.
 She is an atheist.